BSc (Hons)

 Optional Placement Year

 All full-time students on this course may take an optional placement year between the second and third year of the programme.
 While these placements are student-led, you will be continuously supported by academic staff throughout.
 Placements provide the opportunity to gain workplace experience and a chance to hone your skills in a professional environment.
-While you are on an optional placement in the UK, you will be required to cover your own transport, accommodation, and meals costs.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs

 I chose this course as it combined my two favourite subjects: Geography and Biology.
 I really liked the unique blend and it enabled me to study key elements from both subjects.